 We impose learning at RevBoss by building a strategy deck for our clients to help plan our initial combined efforts, including potential obstacles and solutions.
-We then do a weekly call with our clients to keep tabs on our progress, review the week’s data, and change our approach as necessary.
+We then do a weekly call with our clients to keep tabs on progress, review the week’s data, and change our approach as necessary.

-Once you get the first deal over the line, you can review the funnel economics to determine if you should ramp up your sales development program, give it more time to percolate, or pull the plug.
+Once you get the first deal over the line, you can review the funnel economics to determine whether you should ramp up your sales development program, give it more time to percolate, or pull the plug.

 Stay the course, keep learning, and keep your foot on the accelerator — it’s much easier to learn how to steer a bike when you’re riding it and it’s moving forward!

 RevBoss’s outbound email software and lead generation services are custom-built for startups, consultancies, marketing agencies, and other B2B organizations.
 Schedule a quick call with us and find out how we can help you win more clients.